Lesson 4: Time and Dates (Expressing Time & Date)

 • 月 (yuè) → Month

-• 日 (rì) → Day (also 号 (hào) is used in casual speech, especially for days of the month)
+• 日 (rì) → Day (also 号 (hào) is used in casual speech)

 For example: